westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 Success appended data to LBA 0
 ```

-Read the data back from LBA 0 to verify it saved our data:
+Read the data back from LBA 0 to verify that it saved our data:

 ```plaintext
 # nvme read /dev/nvme1n1 -z 512